Mardi Gras Indians: Native American influences

 Native American motifs are incorporated into the headdresses and feather designs of Mardi Gras Indian regalia.
 (Note: Becker states: "Mardi Gras Indian headdresses resembled the so-called war bonnets worn by Native American chiefs and warriors in the Plains region, among the Sioux, Crow, Blackfoot, Arapaho, Cheyenne, and Plains Cree.
 Despite the name, these headdresses were typically worn by Native Americans on ceremonial occasions rather than into battle.
 Plains Indian men wearing such "war bonnets" were the frequent subjects of late nineteenth century photographers and often appeared on postcards and other forms of widely circulating popular media, which came to represent the archetypal "classic" Native American.
 The fact that the headdresses worn by Black Indians clearly drew on those worn by Native American men from the northern Plains rather than from the southeastern United States, such as the Choctaw and the Houma, raises both historical and interpretive questions.")
 The Mardi Gras Indians take inspiration from Native American resistance and their fight against white U.S. cavalry soldiers.
 Some Mardi Gras Indians report that they call on the spirit of Sauk leader Black Hawk for peace and justice.

 Some of the Mardi Gras Black Indians' regalia may be influenced by popular depictions of Native Americans and their cultures.
-For instance, Mardi Gras Indians sometimes wear war bonnets, even though the Indigenous people who helped enslaved Black Americans escape from slavery were from Southeastern Native American tribes that do not wear war bonnets.
+For instance, Mardi Gras Indians sometimes wear war bonnets, even though the Indigenous people who helped enslaved people escape from slavery were from Southeastern Native American tribes that do not wear war bonnets.